 The history of Gobekli Tepe dates back to 10,000 BCE and it was discovered by a German archeologist named Klaus Schmidt during the excavations made in 1995.

-Firstly, it was believed that there was an ancient site during the first excavations made here.
+Firstly, it was believed that there was an ancient city during the first excavations made here.
 However, as the excavations continued, it was realized that Gobekli Tepe was a temple.

 There are three meter high monolith columns at Gobekli Tepe, on which there are reliefs of an antelope, a snake, a fox, and a lion.
 Additionally, some abstract drawings and characters can also be seen on these columns.
 It’s believed that various religious rituals were carried out here and gods were offered sacrifices.